 In the PragerU video, the talking head is on loan from CNN, which of course has led many Prager cultists to comment that, hey, if even the hard-left CNN says it, it must really be true.
 Except, of course, that CNN is not leftist at all — it’s very much in the center, which is why right-wing extremists try to brand it as leftist in an effort to shift the goalposts.
 But we’ve discussed that before.
 And we’ve also mentioned that the network has employed several shills for the White House Occupant, including the one in this video.

 If you don’t want to waste 5 minutes of your life watching the video, what it says in essence is this: the W.H.O. couldn’t possibly have been referring to Nazis when he said “very fine people”, because he said he didn’t mean Nazis, and he claimed he’d condemned Nazis, and he went through the perfunctory soundbites about hate having no place in America, etc. (even though he constantly spews it out himself).
 Apparently the Pragerists are unfamiliar with the concepts of backpedaling, equivocation and spin.
-They also apparently didn’t notice that one year later, their beloved leader referred to a group called Bikers For T—p, some of whom sported Nazi tattoos and emblems, as “great people who truly love our country”.
+And they’re unaware that this guy has spouted fascist rhetoric on plenty of other occasions.

 Reporter: “Mr. President, are you putting what you’re calling the alt-left and white supremacists on the same moral plane?”